Skip to content

 Default “30 seconds”

-The time between running the check.
+The time between running the command for the health check.
 Must be between 5 seconds and 300 seconds.

 health.retries?